DataAstrologer/DataScience/Machine Learning/Supervised Learning/README.md

 	f is an unknown function and ε is a random error with mean 0.
 	Note: The difficulty of estimating f will depend on the standard deviation of the error term.

-* Statistical modelling evaluation techniques are commonly used for assessing machine learning models when solving business problems.
-A few such techniques are discussed below:

 ## Prediction vs. Inference